 I fish the fly speculatively downstream, cast and step one cast straight across the flow, one at 45 degrees.
 Look for lies off course; eddies, runs, submerged features, weed beds and work them, cover any rising fish.
 It is worth remembering that on a river trout take up lies and are very territorial with the bigger fish defending their favoured spot for it’s safety and the food supply the current brings.
 I always work the fly gently ‘nodding the rod tip’ while doing a figure of eight retrieve.
 Through practise you learn when to vary the retrieve or even give some line or when to make mends up or drown stream to vary the speed and depth the fly is working.
 I tend to fish a medium length line 15 to 20 yards preferring to wade closer to the fish.

-Method: On a loch much of the following applies equally to rivers) the first thing I do is to ‘read’ the land.
+Method: On a loch (much of the following applies equally to rivers) the first thing I do is to ‘read’ the land.
 The terrain indicates what you can expect to find within the water.
-A little bit of geology helps to pick out limestone, chalk or igneous rock which dictates ph.
+A little bit of geology helps to pick out limestone, chalk or igneous rock types which dictates ph in the water.
 Solid rock, rocky, pebble, sandy shores or muddy shores indicate what fly life will be present.
 For example muddy sandy shores might indicate chironomids (buzzers) and in alkaline water Mayflies.
 Lime stone or chalk will mean that shrimp and snails will be present.
 Stony shores are favoured by many prolific species of caddis.
-The height of the terrain indicates the depth of the water off shore and to some extent how safe it is to wade.
-Watch out on highland lochs, rubble has tumbled into lochs over millennia often creating a shallow shelf with a sudden sharp drop off into deep water.
+The incline of the terrain indicates the depth of the water off shore and to some extent how safe it is to wade.
+Watch out on highland lochs, rubble has tumbled into lochs over millennia often creating a shallow unstable shelf with a sudden sharp drop off into deep water.

-Weed beds and rushes provide microhabitats for food species and refuge for fry.
-Trout will always loiter near weeds for food and for their own safety, it’s not just angler who want to eat them.
+Weed beds, lily pads and rushes provide microhabitats for food species and refuge for fry.
+Trout will always loiter near weeds for food and for their own safety, it’s not just anglers who want to eat them.

-Inflow streams are always worth exploring especially if there is s bit of a spate as food will be washed into the loch.
-In warm weather the cooler, better oxygenated stream water is also attractive to the trout.
+Inflow streams are always worth exploring especially if there is bit of a spate, food will be washed into the loch.
+In warm weather the cooler, better oxygenated stream water is also attractive to the trout, never ignore an inflow no matters how small.

 Look for features: fallen trees, fencing in the water, large rocks, gravel banks, sand banks, bays and inlets.
 Trout like to cruise around features where the extra nooks and crannies provide shelter and food.

 I assess the wind, it is easier to cast with the wind behind you but it is only beneficial if there is terrestrial fly life being blown onto the water.
 Make life a bit more difficult for yourself, work a bank where the wind is coming at an angle across your shoulder or use promontories to cast across the wind into the shore.
-Fish will gather where the food is, look for wind drifts on the water, fish will search them for food.
+Fish will gather where the food is ie the down wind shore, look for wind drifts on the water, lines of froth, fish will search them for food.

 There is a lot to take in even before you make your first cast but with experience just a few minutes scanning the terrain, weather, geology and ecology will indicate where and how you should start to fish.